TALKING TO YOUR DOCTOR

 How often should I update my medicine list?

-After every change — a new medicine, adjusted dosage, discontinued treatment.
+After every change — a new medicine, adjusted dose, discontinued medicine.
 If you use mojApteczka, the list updates automatically each time you scan.
-Additionally, review your entire cabinet every 3 months to make sure nothing has been missed.
+Additionally, review your entire home medicine cabinet every 3 months to make sure nothing has been missed.

 Summary